 A tripod's folded length is of primary concern for packing and transporting.
 A smaller retracted tripod, regardless of its maximum height capability, consumes less space.
 Shorter makes it is easier to fit into luggage and shorter means less extension above a backpack.
 Another benefit for a short retracted length is that the tripod can be easier to use on a table top or similar without the legs fully spread.

 That the TVC can easily be converted to a TFC model via the RRS Fixed Apex Conversion Kit means I can easily change my mind later.
+Note that the pull tabs should be taped tightly closed before removing the legs from the apex.

 Let's take a look at the Really Right Stuff TVC-24/24L Mk2 Carbon Fiber Tripod's measurements and specs.